EmbodiedMind/DiffusionPolicy-Robotics/README.md

 Despite this growing body of work, there is a significant gap in comprehensive survey papers that thoroughly analyze this rapidly evolving field.

-To bridge this gap, we present the 📍**first comprehensive analysis of diffusion policies for robotic manipulation**
+📍To bridge this gap, we present the **first comprehensive analysis of diffusion policies for robotic manipulation**

 🚀 For a deeper dive, please check out our survey paper [A Survey on Diffusion Policy for Robotic Manipulation: Taxonomy, Analysis, and Future Directions](https://arxiv.org/abs/).